OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/active-directory/develop/active-directory-signing-key-rollover.md

             TokenValidationParameters validationParams = new TokenValidationParameters()
             {
-                AllowedAudience = "[Your App ID URI goes here, as registered in hello Azure Classic Portal]", ValidIssuer = "[hello issuer for hello token goes here, such as https://sts.windows.net/68b98905-130e-4d7c-b6e1-a158a9ed8449/]", SigningTokens = GetSigningCertificates(MetadataAddress)
+                AllowedAudience = "[Your App ID URI goes here, as registered in the Azure Classic Portal]", ValidIssuer = "[The issuer for the token goes here, such as https://sts.windows.net/68b98905-130e-4d7c-b6e1-a158a9ed8449/]", SigningTokens = GetSigningCertificates(MetadataAddress)

-                // Cache hello signing tokens by your desired mechanism };
+                // Cache the signing tokens by your desired mechanism };

             Thread.CurrentPrincipal = tokenHandler.ValidateToken(token, validationParams);
         }

-        // Returns a list of certificates from hello specified metadata document. public List<X509SecurityToken> GetSigningCertificates(string metadataAddress)
+        // Returns a list of certificates from the specified metadata document. public List<X509SecurityToken> GetSigningCertificates(string metadataAddress)
         {
             List<X509SecurityToken> tokens = new List<X509SecurityToken>();